hujhax/austin-improv-wiki/The Black Vault.md

 |Run	=	Sep/Oct 2012
 }}

-"The Black Vault" was an improvised longform show, each show consisting of three individual stories linked by a framing narrative, performed in the style of the novels and stories of H.P.
-Lovecraft.
+"The Black Vault" was an improvised longform show, each show consisting of three individual stories linked by a framing narrative, performed in the style of the novels and stories of [[Wikipedia - H. P. Lovecraft|H.P.
+Lovecraft]].